-- Performance of Land Use Policies: Several examples of recent transit-oriented developments and station area development proposals were provided.
-These examples included dense housing and redevelopment as well as senior housing and retail space. - Potential Impact of Transit Investment on Regional Land Use: Renton has 13.4 million square feet of re-developable land within one-half mile of the RapidRide I Line corridor.
+- Performance of Land Use Policies: Several examples of recent TOD and station area development proposals were provided.
+These examples included dense housing and redevelopment as well as senior housing and retail space. - Potential Impact of Transit Investment on Regional Land Use: Renton has 13.4 million square feet of re-developable land within one-half mile of the corridor.
 Kent is among the smallest of Regional Growth Centers in terms of total gross acreage (292 acres).
 It has a net developable acreage of 197 acres (67 percent of gross acres).
+Downtown Auburn has a net developable acreage of 161.5 acres.
 Details on zoning for this land were not provided.

-Tools to Maintain or Increase Share of Affordable Housing: Medium
+Tools to Maintain or Increase Share of Affordable Housing: Medium - High

-• Corridor-specific affordable housing supply is documented, but corridor-specific needs are not.
-Comprehensive Plans completed for the cities of Renton, Kent, and Auburn within the past five years include several goals and policies to preserve or increase affordable housing.
-Financing tools include housing subsidies and vouchers, density bonuses, property tax exemptions, and an interim loan program to provide low-cost financing for property acquisition to develop low-income housing.
-There is limited information on long-term plans to increase and preserve LBAR housing in the corridor and on strategies to meet the needs of very- and extremely-low income households.
+• Corridor-specific affordable housing supply is documented.
+Comprehensive Plans for Renton, Kent, and Auburn within the past five years include goals and policies to preserve or increase affordable housing.
+Financing tools include housing subsidies, vouchers, density bonuses, property tax exemptions, sales tax allocation, and an interim loan program to provide low-cost financing for property acquisition to develop low-income housing.
+Limited information on long-term plans to increase and preserve LBAR housing in the corridor and on strategies to meet needs of very- and extremely-low income households.
+Ten developments (1,213 affordable housing units) show activity to preserve affordable housing in the corridor.